RimCorePlus/Mods-Debloated/README.md

 #### + [Adaptive Storage Framework](https://steamcommunity.com/workshop/filedetails/?id=3033901359)
 - Unused condoms can be stored in end tables

+### The Dead Man's Switch
+- Remove all empire overlap
+- Make faction natural enemy
+- Lower settlement commonality to vanilla faction values
+- Remove vanilla tags from apparel and weapons

+### Vanilla Expanded Framework
+- Change worktype for unloading item processor from Hauling to the higher priority BasicWorker

+### Vanilla Furniture Expanded
+- Modify research tree so waste disposal is more accessible

 ## Legal
 Portions of the materials used to create this mod are trademarks and/or copyrighted works of Ludeon Studios Inc. All rights reserved by Ludeon.
 This mod is not official and is not endorsed by Ludeon.